wtraylor/modular_megafauna_model/docs/model.md

 > animals is largely, but not entirely, due to variation in the proportion of
 > fat.

-So the user-defined live body mass of simulated herbivores is the sum of gut contents (ingesta), structural (fat-free) mass and deposited body fat.
+So the user-defined live body mass of simulated herbivores is the sum of blood, gut contents (ingesta), structural (fat-free) mass and deposited body fat.
 It is very important to realize that the body fat that the model works with is pure lipids.
 This lipid content of animal tissue is also known as *ether extract, free lipid content,* or *crude fat.* This is different from the mass of suet and organ fat because the fat tissue also contains water.

 When defining the fractional body fat parameter for an herbivore, you should not rely on measurements of weight loss of starving or fattening animals.
 In